userbotindo/UserIndoBot/README.md

 `createuser -P -s -e YOUR_USER`

-This will be followed by you needing to input your password.
+This will be followed by you need to input your password.

 - create a new database table: